Illimag/doc-list/README.md

 ### 40. census_api_request
 API request to the US government census website, for each state, median age and average family size.

+### 41. census_seaborn_scatterplot_regression
+Generating a scatterplot with a regression line with seaborn